Computer Use Policy

 The law library provides computers to members of the law school community.
 These computers are available for other library patrons subject to this use policy.

-- Installing any software or hardware devices on Libraries computers except USB thumb drives for saving content;
+- Installing any software or hardware devices on Libraries computers is prohibited, except USB thumb drives for saving content;

-- Disassembling computers or disconnecting network or power cables from computer or wall.
+- Disassembling computers or disconnecting network or power cables from computer or wall is prohibited.

 - Any charges accrued using online resources are the responsibility of individual users.

 - The law library does not encrypt data sent or received through its Internet services so the connection should not be considered secure.

 - Priority of use for computing resources is given to students, faculty, and staff.
 Priority is also given to users of government depository information.
 Users not affiliated with the campus may be asked to discontinue using computers during peak periods in order to meet the needs of primary clientele.

 - Security personnel within the Libraries or campus police are authorized to ask for identification when they suspect that a user is not complying with these restrictions on the use of computers or when a user fails to comply with a request to discontinue use of a computer within the Libraries.
 Security personnel or campus police are also authorized to pursue further action in accordance with University policies.

 If law library staff determines that your usage of the computers violates these policies, you may be asked to stop using the computer and to leave the library.